gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

    "DTLS Key Management Tie Breaker Collision" (see {{tiebreakercol}}).
    Endpoints are RECOMMENDED to attempt establishing a new SCTP assocation.

-3. Neither of the above apply, in this case both endpoints indicate the same role and neither indicate both roles.
-This is non viable case and the SCTP Assocation MUST be aborted, no retry SHALL be attempted.
-The ABORT chunk MAY include the SCTP error cause "Incompatible DTLS Key Management Roles" (see {{incompatroles}}).
+3. Neither of the above apply.
+   In this case both endpoints indicate the same role and neither indicates both roles.
+   The SCTP Assocation MUST be aborted and the ABORT chunk MAY include the SCTP error cause "Incompatible DTLS Key Management Roles" (see {{incompatroles}}).

 With the key management roles selected the endpoints can now calculate which method that shall be used.
 Taking the prioritzed list of DTLS Key Management